Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: The Surgical Optimization Objective

 \subsection{Reward-based Binary Cross Entropy Optimization}

 To address these limitations, we reframe reasoning optimization as a binary classification task.
-Unlike DPO, which relies on the relative ranking between pairs, we decouple the supervision into independent positive and negative terms.
+Unlike DPO's relative ranking between pairs, our approach decouples the supervision into independent positive and negative terms.
 We introduce two variants:

-\paragraph{SPoT-BCE} By decoupling the DPO objective in \cref{eq:dpo_loss}, we enforce the model to independently maximize confidence in $y^+$ and minimize confidence for $y^-$.
+\textbf{SPoT-BCE.}\quad By decoupling the DPO objective in \cref{eq:dpo_loss}, we drive the model to independently maximize confidence in $y^+$ and minimize confidence for $y^-$.
 This results in the standard Binary Cross Entropy (BCE) loss:

 The implicit reward $r_\theta(x, y)$ here serves as the classification logit.
 This formulation provides a dense supervision signal while effectively retaining pre-trained knowledge.